roshanlam/roshanlam/README.md

 - 🏫 I recently graduated with a B.S in CS from University of Massachusetts Amherst.
 - 👯 I’m actively looking for job opportunities.
-- 💬 Ask me about Technology, Mathematics & Physics
+- 💬 Ask me about Technology and Coding!

 <br />
 <p align="center"> <a><img src="https://github-profile-trophy.vercel.app/?username=roshanlam" alt="roshanlam" /></a> </p>